SoftwareHeritage/swh-deposit/README.md

 ## Limitations

-Applying the SWORD protocol procedure will result with voluntary implementation shortcomings, at least, during the first iteration:
+Applying the SWORD 2.0 protocol procedure will result with voluntary implementation shortcomings, at least, during the first iteration:

 - upload limitation of 20Mib
-- only tarballs (.zip) will be accepted
+- only zip tarballs will be accepted
-- no mediation (we do not know the other system's users)
+- no mediation

 ## Collection

-SWORD defines a 'collection' concept.
+SWORD defines a `collection` concept.
 The collection refers to a group of documents to which the deposit uploaded (a.k.a deposit) is part of.

-For example, we will start the collaboration with HAL, thus we define a HAL collection to which the hal client will deposit new document.
+For example, we will start the collaboration with HAL, thus we define a `HAL collection` to which the `hal` client will deposit new documents (software source code archive and associated metadata).

 ### Client asks for operation status and repository id

 A state endpoint is defined in the sword specification to provide such information.

-## Endpoints

-The api defines the following endpoints:

-- /1/servicedocument/
-  *service document iri* (a.k.a SD-IRI)

-- /1/<collection-name>/
-  *collection iri* (a.k.a COL-IRI)

-- /1/<collection-name>/<deposit-id>/media/
-  *update iri* (a.k.a EM-IRI)

-- /1/<collection-name>/<deposit-id>/metadata/
-  *update iri* (a.k.a EDIT-SE-IRI)

-- /1/<collection-name>/<deposit-id>/content/
-  *content iri* (a.k.a CONT-FILE-IRI)

-- /1/<collection-name>/<deposit-id>/status/
-  *state iri*  (a.k.a STATE-IRI)

 ## API overview